Proposed Smart Growth Overlay District - Margin, High, and Endicott Street

 The City of Salem is considering the establishment of a Smart Growth Overlay District, with a subdistrict located on the property located at 56 Margin Street, 54 Margin Street, 7 High Street, 20 Endicott Street, and 24 Endicott Street.
 This zoning overlay would enable the redevelopment of the existing Lifebridge shelter facility to increase from 50 to 70 beds (and shift those from congregate to non-congregate) and add 68 Single Room Occupancy housing units.

 For general questions about 40R, please consult the FAQ on the 40R Strategy page.
 Questions on the proposed zoning should be directed to Elena Eimert at eeimert@salem.com.
 Questions about the proposed redevelopment project, which would need to conform with the proposed zoning, should be directed to Andrew DeFranza of Harborlight Homes at Andrew DeFranza adefranza@harborlighthomes.org.
+A page with details of proposed project is available here.

 Timeline: